 GeneCards Summary for LGI1 Gene

-LGI1 (Leucine-Rich, Glioma Inactivated 1) is a Protein Coding gene.
+LGI1 (Leucine Rich Glioma Inactivated 1) is a Protein Coding gene.
 Diseases associated with LGI1 include Epilepsy, Familial Temporal Lobe, 1 and Autosomal Dominant Epilepsy With Auditory Features.
 Among its related pathways are Developmental Biology and LGI-ADAM interactions.
 GO annotations related to this gene include receptor binding.
 An important paralog of this gene is LGI2.

 UniProtKB/Swiss-Prot Summary for LGI1 Gene